-There were 5,148 posts (4,799 posts in 2019) for which employees were remunerated in the pay period March 2020 - these are referred to as 'pay relevant employees'.
+There were 5,052 posts captured for inclusion in the analysis (5,197 posts in 2021).
+The guidance states that all employees who are in receipt of full remuneration in the pay period March 2022 are included - these are referred to as 'pay relevant employees'.
 Analysis is based on assignment rather than headcount, as individuals may have multiple roles within the authority for which their employment contracts differ.